storj-archived/storj.js/README.md

 ### Use in Node.js

-To include this project programmatically:

 ```javascript
 var Storj = require('storj');
 var storj = new Storj()
 ```

 ### Use in the browser

-Load this module as browserified or webpacked bundle and import with `<script>` tags

 ```html
 <script src="storj.js"></script>